pricing analysis strategies for online retail success

 In a nutshell, pricing analysis incorporates data from several sources, ideally through the use of a digital shelf analytics tool, and arrives at a price point that makes sense for your business.
 It may not work as an automated computer doing all the calculations and spitting out the answer but comes close to providing all the information needed to price a product or service the right amount.

-Let’s look at a few key terms and understand important aspects to pricing products well.
+Let’s look at a few key terms and understand important aspects of pricing products well.

 What is Retail Pricing Analysis?